daveshap/RAVEN_MVP_Public/README.md

 # RAVEN_MVP_Public

-Public MVP of Raven.
-It's been long enough, time to do a full send.
+Public MVP of Raven, a general-purpose voice-enabled AI companion

+## Features

+1. Voice-enabled with Google TTS and ASR.
+2. Multiple domains and topics.
+Can serve as tutor, life coach, etc.